harshad16/Chess-play/readme.md

 ### Known issues
 - The Minimax algorithm on low depth tends to get stuck in local optimums, resulting in it playing the same move over and over again.
 For example, it might move the rook back and forth until the end of the game.
 - The HashTable implementation for the Minimax algorithm is not working properly, so it is not used in the current version of the project.
+- The CNN has a limited dataset, therefore it is not as accurate as it could be.